douwest/angular-assessment/README.md

 ## Generic questions

 # 1. JWT
-The reason the provided JWT-token is not secure is that the email-address of the user is available in the token as the subject in plain text.
+One reason the provided JWT-token is not secure is that the email-address of the user is available in the token as the subject in plain text.
 Which poses a privacy issue if someone gets their hands on the token and decides to decode it, they find sensitive information within it.
 Of course if someone gets your token you have another (probably larger) problem as well, but I don't think that's what this question was about.
 As an identifier within the token, it might be a better idea to use a unique identifier that does not provide sensitive information, instead of using the email-address.